Want to jump straight to the best advisor? Most people definitely prefer working with SmartAsset for their advisor needs.

 - Does not offer any real estate stocks, commodities and foreign exchange

 Charles Schwab is an online investing service that has greatly expanded its services in recent years, including into the realm of personal financial advising and planning.

 Charles Schwab operates a number of branches across the United States, where account holders can create appointments to chat with financial advisors or pop in for one of their many free workshops and seminars the company runs throughout the year.

-If you’re having trouble deciding between a robo-advisor and a human financial planner, Charles Schwab’s Intelligent Advisory service blends the best of both worlds.
-The minimum balance needed to open an account with Intelligent Advisory is $25,000 (much lower than Personal Capital’s $100,000 minimum) and connects clients with unlimited access to certified financial planners.
+If you’re having trouble deciding between a robo-advisor and a human financial planner, Charles Schwab’s Intelligent Portfolios service blends the best of both worlds.
+The minimum balance needed to open an account with $5,000 and connects clients to human financial professionals.

 This, combined with the brokerage’s $0 account minimum, means that you can get started with just a small amount of money.

 Vanguard may be well-known as one of the first brokerages to help investors manage their own retirement savings with low-cost index funds, but the company also provides personal financial planning services to those with large balances.